Bazabizi/student_managment_system/README.md

-# it helps to handle student's data
+# it handles student's data